Spain has a whole range of beautiful towns and cities to discover. In fact, one of the best things about Spain is its diversity.

 3.)
 San Sebastian

-Arguably one of the more well-known of the lot, San Sebastian is perhaps best explored by taking a walk (though you could cycle too) through its rather compact city centre and discover it’s stunning promenade that has been a favourite for visitors since the early 20th Century.
-If you’re looking for a little more of a challenge, take a hike up Mount Ulia for some stunning views.
+Arguably one of the more well-known of the lot, San Sebastian is perhaps best explored by taking a walk (though you could cycle too) through its rather compact city centre and discover its stunning promenade that has been a favourite for visitors since the early 20th Century.

 Top tip: On a warm sunny day, head to the Beach of La Concha which is one of the Basque Country’s most famous beaches!

-Top tip: If cathedrals aren’t your thing, discover the city’s most famous festival, the Fiestas del Pilar (which, by the way, is sooooooo much fun)!
+Top tip: If cathedrals aren’t your thing, discover the city’s most famous festival, the Fiestas del Pilar (which, by the way, is so much fun)!

 This medieval city is often overlooked by visitors to Spain but, thankfully, that’s changing!
 Burgos boasts some pretty epic places to see in all of Spain and is a lovely city to visit in the heat of summer or the snow of winter.
 To be truly impressed by Burgos, start your visit by taking a wander around the Burgos Cathedral that’s almost 1,000 years old!